Braids, conformal module and entropy: Gromov-Oka mappings from tori with a hole to

-A similar argument as in the proof of Theorem 2 (in the case of a reducible quasipolynomial of degree $3$) shows that the quasipolynomial is isotopic to an algebroid function for each conformal structure of second kind on $X$.
-But the commutator $[b_1 , b_2] = \sigma_1^2 \cdot \sigma_3^{-2} \ne {\rm id}$ (see figure 8.2b).
+Notice the following fact.
+Let $X$ be a torus with a disc removed.
+Consider the separable quasipolynomial of degree four on $X$ whose isotopy class corresponds to the conjugacy class of the homomorphism $\Phi : \pi_1 (X,x_0) \to {\mathcal B}_4$ with $\Phi (e_1) = b_1$ and $\Phi (e_2) = b_2$.
+By a similar argument as in the proof of Theorem \ref{thmGrom1} the quasipolynomial is isotopic to an algebroid function for each conformal structure of second kind on $X$.